Parent Resources

 Medications for Students While in School

 If possible, alternative plans should be made to avoid the administration of medication in school.
 Parents are encouraged to consult their physician to discuss the possibility of administering medication either before or after school.
 If alternative plans cannot be made, parental consent and instructions must be given before the school can administer any medication.
-Please note the following medication procedure.
+Please note the following medication procedures.

 - Non-medicated cough drops (Ludens or any cough drops that contain Pectin only-if the cough drops indicate a limit per day, they will need a doctor's order)